I have had scoliosis spinal fusion surgery

 1. KNOW exactly what is fused on your body

 The more knowledge you have about your body, the more you’ll be able to help movement and body practitioners help you.
-Contact your surgeon’s office to access your records.
-You’ll want to find out exactly what vertebrae levels have been fused, which method and what type of hardware was used for your surgery and whether any other part of your body was affected (for example, if you had a bone graft taken from your hip).
-If you can acquire X-rays of your spine and post-op reports, this will be very helpful for both you and any movement practitioners you work with.
+Contact your surgeon’s office to access your spinal fusion records.
+You’ll want to find out exactly what vertebrae levels have been fused, which method and what type of hardware was used for your surgery, and whether any other part of your body was affected (for example, if you had a bone graft taken from your hip).
+If you can acquire x-rays of your spine and post-op reports, these will be very helpful for both you and any movement practitioners who work with you.